David Shambaugh, Professor of Political Science and International Affairs, GW

 The Elliott School's Web Video Initiative capitalizes on our robust events program that brings hundreds of scholars, policymakers, diplomats, journalists, and other world leaders to the GW campus each year.
 Our goal is to share our extraordinary on-campus resources with the broader community to advance understanding of important international issues.

-The US -China relationship is now second to none in importance for international economic relations and policy and accordingly is a major focus of Institute for International Economic Policy.
-The centerpiece of this initiative is our annual Conference on China's Economic Development and U.S.-China Economic Relations (or the "G2 at GW"), which has become one of the premier events of its type.
+The U.S.-China relationship is now second to none in importance for international economic relations and policy and accordingly is a major focus of IIEP.
+The centerpiece of this initiative is our annual Conference on China's Economic Development and U.S.-China Economic and Political Relations, which has become one of the premier events of its type.

 This event was co-sponsored by the Sigur Center for Asian Studies, GW-Center for International Business Education and Research and the GW Confucius Institute.

 Farideh Farhi, Affiliate Graduate of Faculty, University of Hawaii at Manoa

 Andrew Kuchins, Director and Senior Fellow, Russia and Eurasia Program, Center for Strategic and International Studies